-- 9.3 The individual in question will be informed by the appropriate DSL what was shared about their behaviour so that they have an opportunity to respond. - 9.4 The appropriate DSL, working with the Trust DSL and the Human Resources Director will determine the most suitable response.
-This may include: - A conversation with the individual about their behaviour and why it was deemed to be a low-level concern - Training - Mentoring from an appropriate individual, e.g. a line manager - Any support as identified by the individual themselves

-9.5 In the event that the concern becomes a disciplinary matter, the Trust's HR12 Staff Disciplinary Policy will be followed.
+- 9.3 The individual in question will be informed by the Headteacher/Head of Setting what was shared about their behaviour so that they have an opportunity to respond. - 9.4 The Headteacher/Head of Setting, working with the Trust DSL and the Head of HR will determine the most suitable response.
+This may include: - A conversation with the individual about their behaviour and why it was deemed to be a low-level concern: - Training; - Mentoring from an appropriate individual, e.g. a line manager; and/or - Any support as identified by the individual themselves. - 9.5 In the event that the concern becomes a disciplinary matter, the Trust's HR12 Staff Disciplinary Policy will be followed.

-The current concern is sufficiently serious enough to warrant a referral to the LADO or when considered with any other low-level concerns that have been shared about the same individual, should be reclassified as an allegation
+The current concern is sufficiently serious enough to warrant a referral to the LADO or when considered with any other low-level concerns that have been shared about the same individual, should be reclassified as an allegation.

-9.6 In the event that the current concern should be referred to the LADO or reclassified as an allegation, the Trust's HR24 Allegations of Abuse Against Adults Policy will be followed.
+9.6 In the event that the current concern should be referred to the LADO or reclassified as an allegation, the Trust's HR24 Allegations of Abuse Made Against Adults Policy will be followed.